ianfergu/a3/README.md

  * MutablePixelArrayPicture
    * MutablePixelArrayPicture should implement Picture by encapsulating a 2D array of pixels that are mutable (i.e., allowed to change).
 It should have the following constructor forms:
    ```
    // Creates new object using values provided by pixel_array, matching in size.
    public MutablePixelArrayPicture(Pixel[][] pixel_array);

-   // Creates new object by providing geometry and initial value for all pixels.
+   // Creates new object by providing geometry of picture and an initial value for all pixels.
    public MutablePixelArrayPicture(int width, int height, Pixel initial_value);

-   // Creates new object by providing geometry.
-Initial value should be medium gray.
+   // Creates new object by providing geometry of picture.
+   // Initial value of all pixels should be medium gray (i.e., a grayscale pixel with intensity 0.5)
    public MutablePixelArrayPicture(int width, int height);
    ```
    The first dimension of pixel_array is the width and the second is the height.
 In other words, pixel_array.length will be the width of the picture and pixel_array[0].length will be the height of the picture.
 The pixel at coordinate (x,y) is located at pixel_array[x][y].